openlists/ElectrophysiologyData/README.md

 There are also a couple general purpose repositories to look for data:
 - [Zenodo](https://zenodo.org/) hosts datasets for individual studies.
 You can find available datasets by searching for 'eeg', 'meg', or similar, and selecting the 'Dataset' tag on the bottom left of the search page.
 - The [Open Science Framework](https://osf.io/), amongst other things, hosts open-datasets for specific studies.
 It doesn't seem to be easily searchable for data in particular, but some interesting datasets are listed below.
+- [Figshare](https://figshare.com) is a general repository for a broad range of materials, and includes datasets.
+You can search for a data type, or other specifier, and the select 'type' as 'Dataset' to see available datasets.
+- [Dryad](https://datadryad.org) is a repository for scientific datasets, and includes some EEG/MEG/ECoG datasets.

 #### Data Journals